技术与服务热线:400 820 0372

 Introduction

 A reactor is a component that uses induction coils to suppress inrush current and harmonics.
-In the power system industry and the power electronics industry such as inverters and converters, it is called a reactor, and in the electronic components industry such as electronic circuits, it is called an inductor (Table 1).
+In the power system industry and in the power electronics industry (inverters, converters, and similar equipment), this component is called a reactor.
+In the electronic components industry, the same basic device is called an inductor.

 Types and applications of reactors

-Reactors are classified by structure, connection method, and purpose of use, but they are electrically classified into two types: AC reactors and DC reactors.
+Reactors are classified by structure, connection method, and purpose, but electrically they fall into two categories: AC reactors and DC reactors.

 AC reactor

-An AC reactor is inserted in the input or output side of a power converter such as an inverter.
-Insertion of an AC reactor in the input side is effective in protecting against inrush current into the inverter and insertion in the output side suppresses distortion and harmonics contained in AC signals.
+An AC reactor is inserted on the input or output side of a power converter such as an inverter.
+Insertion on the input side protects against inrush current into the inverter, while insertion on the output side suppresses distortion and harmonics in AC signals.
+Suppressing current harmonics improves power factor, and the AC reactor is also effective at suppressing surge voltage.

 DC reactor

-In a step-up/step-down chopper circuit, an input DC voltage is stepped up or stepped down according to the ON/OFF time ratio.
-The key component of the circuit is the DC reactor.
-A current flows when the chopper circuit is ON/OFF, and the DC reactor provides a feedback effect of making the output voltage constant based on the time ratio.
+A DC reactor smooths pulsed or pulsating currents flowing in a DC circuit and suppresses the harmonic components of those currents.
+In a step-up or step-down chopper circuit, an input DC voltage is stepped up or down according to the ON/OFF time ratio, and the DC reactor is the key component of that circuit.
+Current flows as the chopper switches ON and OFF, and the DC reactor provides a feedback effect that keeps the output voltage constant based on the switching time ratio.

 Understanding reactor characteristics

-For ideal reactors (or inductors), the reactance is called inductive reactance and expressed as XL.
-The inductive reactance is defined as XL = 2πfL and causes the current phase to lag by 90°.
+For an ideal reactor (or inductor), the reactance is called inductive reactance and is expressed as XL.
+Inductive reactance is defined as XL = 2πfL and causes the current phase to lag the voltage phase by 90°.

 Challenges / Demands